Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/02-background.typ

   - Explain instruction-based execution.
 ]

 Temporal architectures rely on SIMD (Single Instruction, Multiple Data) execution units where the same operation is broadcast to multiple data points.
 While flexible, they often require complex control logic to manage instruction scheduling.
-For our fixed-function Action Expert accelerator, we prioritize spatial dataflow to leverage the massive parallelism of the FPGA fabric.
+For our fixed-function Vision Encoder accelerator, we prioritize spatial dataflow to leverage the massive parallelism of the FPGA fabric.